Jack12816/avm-motion-trigger/README.md

 foreground, all logging outputs will be printed to `stdout` and/or `stderr`.
 The foreground logging is prefixed with the current date/time and the log level for the message.
 While the daemon runs in background, all logging outputs will be redirected to `syslog`.
-For ArchLinux there is a systemd unit file shipped for the daemon.
+For Arch Linux there is a systemd unit file shipped for the daemon.
 The service can be enabled with:
 `sudo systemctl enable avm-motion-triggerd.service`.